-The first thing that Richards did on arrival was to visit the local mandarins taking, presumably, the document prepared by Bowring with him.
+The first thing Richards did on arrival was to visit the local mandarins taking, presumably, the document prepared by Bowring with him.
 The unfortunate events surrounding the Larpent had underscored the issue of the mistreatment of stranded crews but whenever such matters were raised with local officials they blamed criminals or those outside Chinese control.
 When, however, attempts were made to formalise trade the same officials would say this was a matter for authorities on the mainland.
 Such attitudes must have meant that even if the document, which asked for assistance in the work the Saracen was to do, was accepted, there would always remain some doubt as to whether it would have a practical effect.
 Nonetheless, the governor of Hong Kong, and no doubt Richards too, hoped this request would smooth the way to a trouble free survey.
 In any event the mandarins would have been fully aware that if they did not provide what was wanted the next Royal Navy ships to call were likely to be rather more aggressive in their demands.
 As it happened the meeting between Richards and his officers and the mandarins appeared to pass off cordially and a few days later Chinese officials actually visited the ship.
 On leaving they were given a three gun salute.
 The next guns they heard would have been those fired to make a base.
 The survey of the coast had begun and Richards noted that he was not hindered in any way as he went about his duty.

 Tainan, which Richards regarded as the principle town of the whole island was situated about two miles inland from Fort Zealandia, which had been built during the Dutch occupation.
-This had long been abandoned but the ruins, approximately 60 feet high, served as a landmark on a coast on which they were few natural features.
+This had long been abandoned but the ruins, approximately 60 feet high, served as a landmark on a coast on which there were few natural features.
 The commander thought that between December and March the waters close to the ruins offered a good anchorage for ships wanting to obtain supplies from Tainan, but advised that the chance of being blown onshore by southwesterlies meant it would be better to anchor further out during the rest of the year.

 To the north of Tainan, close by Gull Point, was the little port of Cock-si-con, which Richards found to be no more than a bay behind sandbanks.
 It was used by large junks and access was via a channel marked by a few huts but the commander was distinctly unimpressed by the area.
 He must have made a reconnoitre from the sand itself for he noted that no vegetation could be seen from there and the whole area running towards the higher ground was simply covered in sand and mud banks interspersed with shallows and the occasional patch of sedge.
 The only inhabitants appeared to be poor fishing families whose miserable huts and bamboo rafts are the only relieving features of the dreary scene.
 Perhaps this dreariness affected the crew too for the log book records that, as survey work was taking place, the assistant to the ship’s steward was suspended for drunkenness and lost his allowance.